-If an emergency occurs with less than one hour of warning time, the district will keep all students under school jurisdiction and supervision.
+If a weather emergency occurs within one hour of dismissal time, the district will keep all students under school jurisdiction and supervision.
 Staff will remain on duty with the students during the emergency period.
-Parents may come to school and pick up their children.
-Students shall be released according to board policy for release of students during the school day.
-See "Release of Student During the School Day," p.
-12.
+Parents may not come to school and pick up their children if the building is under a tornado warning.
+The building will be secured and students will remain with staff until the warning has passed.
+At that time parents may come pick up their children or they will be sent home through the normal method of after school transportation.
+If parents choose to have their child picked up by someone other than themselves, the student shall be released according to handbook policy "Release of Student During the School Day" p.
+13.